Noctifer-de-Mortem/nocts_cata_mod/README.md

 # Expansion mod for Cataclysm: Dark Days Ahead

-**WARNING**!!!: This mod requires the experimental builds for it to work.
+**WARNING!!!** This mod requires the experimental builds for it to work.

 This is the gigantic jabberwock of a mod that adds a lot of content to the game.
 It adds new items, buildings, scenarios, monsters, etc. It also reworks and adds alternatives to many things from recipes to scenarios.
 It also adds a pseudo-story and lore on the works.